p3r7/blog/_posts/2020-01-15-tramp-autologin-insanity.md

 Another cross-platform solution is to do this in pure elisp.

-The trick is to enrich `tramp-methods` with an additionnal args corresponding to the identity file option (`-i`).
+The trick is to enrich `tramp-methods` with an additional args corresponding to the identity file option (`-i`).

 Thus we need some utils to alter those method definitions.